 V IS FOR VIDEO GAME TOURNAMENT

 Host a sponsored video football game tournament – simply charge your friends and family 50p to enter and then play each other in knock-out rounds until a winner is crowned!

-Get a cheap pack of yo-yos and host a yo-yo competition with kids - who can keep it spinning the longest?
+Get a cheap pack of yo-yos and host a virtual yo-yo competition with kids - who can keep it spinning the longest?
 Don't forget to charge £1 for each participant and have a brilliant prize ready for the winner!

 Have a pal who's a certified zumba instructor?
-Ask her to host a private zumba class and ask friends or parents to pay to partake!
+Ask her to host a private zoom zumba class and ask friends or parents to pay to partake!